-We have audited the accompanying consolidated balance sheets of WIN Semiconductors Corp. (the "Company") and subsidiaries as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2015 and 2014.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+We have audited the accompanying balance sheets of WIN Semiconductors Corp. (the "Company") as of December 31, 2015 and 2014, and the related statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2015 and 2014.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the generally accepted auditing standards and the "Regulations Governing Auditing and Certification of Financial Statements by Certified Public Accountants" in the Republic of China.
-Those standards and regulations require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall consolidated financial statements presentation.
+Those standards and regulations require that we plan and perform the audit to obtain reasonable assurance about whether the parent-company-only financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the parent-company-only financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statements presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to in the first paragraph present fairly, in all material respects, the consolidated financial position of WIN Semiconductors Corp. and subsidiaries as of December 31, 2015 and 2014, and the consolidated results of their operations and their cash flows for the years then ended, in conformity with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations and SIC Interpretations approved by the Financial Supervisory Commission, R.O.C.
+In our opinion, the parent-company-only financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the Company as of December 31, 2015 and 2014, and the results of their operations and their cash flows for the years then ended, in conformity with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers".